Strumpkrig/StrumpkrigHelp/README.md

 # Strumpkrig-Help
 Help for the other Repositorys

+## Files
+There will be alot of good files in here that can be good to have. check the HelpFiles Folder for that.

 ## CODE
 ### Commit to branch main
 when you commit to branch main all that code will be uploaded to the subpages that are related to the project